-The consolidated financial statements of the Company reported in this Form 10-K include the financial position and results of operations of the Partnership, the MF Properties owned by various limited partnerships in which one of the Partnership's wholly-owned subsidiaries (each a "Holding Company") holds a 99% limited partner interest, three entities in which the Partnership does not hold an ownership interest but which own multifamily apartment properties financed with tax-exempt mortgage revenue bonds held by the Partnership and which are treated as variable interest entities ("VIEs") of which the Partnership has been determined to be the primary beneficiary (the "Consolidated VIEs").
+The "Company" refers to the Partnership and the consolidated VIEs (defined below).
+The consolidated financial statements of the Company reported in this Form 10-K include the financial position and results of operations of the Partnership, the MF Properties owned by various limited partnerships in which one of the Partnership's wholly-owned subsidiaries (each a "Holding Company") holds a 99% limited partner interest, two entities in which the Partnership does not hold an ownership interest but which own multifamily apartment properties financed with mortgage revenue bonds held by the Partnership and which are treated as variable interest entities ("VIEs") of which the Partnership has been determined to be the primary beneficiary (the "Consolidated VIEs").
 The Consolidated Subsidiaries of the Partnership consist of:

-- ATAX TEBS I, LLC, a special purpose entity owned and controlled by the Partnership, created to hold tax-exempt mortgage revenue bonds in order to facilitate the Tax Exempt Bond Securitization ("TEBS") Financing with Freddie Mac (Note 11). - Seven multifamily apartments ("MF Properties") of which six are majority owned by a subsidiary of the Partnership.
-The seventh MF Property is Maples on 97th whose operating results are reported by the Partnership as a result of a Master Lease Agreement between the Partnership and the owner of that property (Note 4). - Four properties, Crescent Village, Post Woods, and Willow Bend apartments in Ohio (the "Ohio Properties"), and the Greens of Pine Glen Property ("Greens Property") are reported as discontinued operations (Note 10).
+- ATAX TEBS I, LLC, a special purpose entity owned and controlled by the Partnership, created to hold mortgage revenue bonds in order to facilitate the Tax Exempt Bond Securitization ("TEBS") Financing with Freddie Mac (Note 10). - Nine multifamily apartments ("MF Properties") which are either wholly or majority owned by subsidiaries of the Partnership.

-Under the consolidation guidance, the Partnership must make an evaluation of the entities which own the multifamily properties financed with tax-exempt mortgage revenue bonds it holds to determine if these entities meet the definition of a VIE.
+Under the consolidation guidance, the Partnership must make an evaluation of the entities which own the multifamily properties financed with mortgage revenue bonds it holds to determine if these entities meet the definition of a VIE.
 Generally, a VIE is an entity with one or more of the following characteristics: (a) the total equity investment at risk is not sufficient to permit the entity to finance its activities without additional subordinated financial support; (b) as a group, the holders of the equity investment at risk lack (i) the ability to make decisions about an entity's activities through voting or similar rights, (ii) the obligation to absorb the expected losses of the entity, or (iii) the right to receive the expected residual returns of the entity; or (c) the equity investors have voting rights that are not proportional to their economic interests and substantially all of the entity's activities either involve, or are conducted on behalf of, an investor that has disproportionately few voting rights.

 The guidance requires the Partnership to perform an analysis to determine whether its variable interests give it a controlling financial interest in a VIE.
-This analysis identifies the primary beneficiary, the entity that must consolidate the VIE, as the entity that has (1) the power to direct the activities of a VIE that most significantly impact the entity's economic performance and (2) the obligation to absorb losses of the entity that could potentially be significant to the VIE or the right to receive benefits from the entity that could potentially be significant to the VIE upon adoption of this revised accounting standard, the Partnership re-evaluated all of its investments to determine if the property owners are VIEs and, if so, whether the Partnership is the primary beneficiary of the VIE.
+This analysis identifies the primary beneficiary, the entity that must consolidate the VIE, as the entity that has (1) the power to direct the activities of a VIE that most significantly impact the entity's economic performance and (2) the obligation to absorb losses of the entity that could potentially be significant to the VIE or the right to receive benefits from the entity that could potentially be significant to the VIE.
+Upon adoption of this revised accounting standard, the Partnership reevaluated all of its investments to determine if the property owners are VIEs and, if so, whether the Partnership is the primary beneficiary of the VIE.
 The guidance also requires ongoing assessments of whether an enterprise is the primary beneficiary of a VIE.
 As a result, changes to the Consolidated VIEs may occur in the future based on changes in circumstances.
 The accounting guidance on consolidations is complex and requires significant analysis and judgment.